Table of Contents

 Add them to your Mexico City itinerary for a leisurely afternoon after Teotihuacan.

 How to get around Roma and Condesa: These areas link together and can be explored by foot.
-You can walk anywhere in 30 minutes, or board a JUMP e-bike to speed things up.
+You can walk anywhere in 30 minutes, or board an ecobici bike to speed things up.
 Unlock them with the Uber app.

 If you’re arriving by Metro, the closest stations are: Centro Medico (exit for Roma), Chilpancingo (Roma South), Cuauhtémoc (Roma North), Patriotismo and Juanacatlán (Condesa).
 We’ll discuss CDMX public transport in detail later on.